dnotes/quickpickle/packages/playwright/README.md

   headless: boolean // whether to run the browser in headless mode (default true)
   slowMo: boolean|number // whether to run the browser with slow motion enabled (default false)
-  slowMoMs: number // the number of milliseconds to slow down the browser by (default 500) }>
+  slowMoMs: number // the number of milliseconds to slow down the browser by (default 500)
+  keyboardDelay: number // the number of milliseconds between key presses (default:20)
+  defaultBrowser: 'chromium'|'firefox'|'webkit' // the default browser to use (default: chromium)
+  browserSizes: Record<string,string> // the default browser sizes to use, in the form "widthxheight"
+  // (default: { mobile: "480x640", tablet: "1024x768", desktop: "1920x1080", widescreen: "3440x1440" })
+  defaultBrowserSize: string // the default browser size to use (default: desktop) }>
 ```